Sharp endpoint estimates for eigenfunctions restricted to submanifolds of codimension 2: Introduction

 \end{theorem}

-These estimates are sharp in the general case except for $(n,k,p)=(n,n-1,\frac{2n}{n-1})$ and $(n,k,p)=(n,n-2,2)$, which have log loss.
-Later on, R. Hu gave another proof in \cite{MR2574146} of these estimates and showed the log loss for the case $(n,k,p)=(n,n-1,\frac{2n}{n-1})$ can be removed.
-For the remaining case, in \cite{MR3210140} X. Chen and C. Sogge showed that if $n=3$ and the submanifold is a geodesic, then the log loss can be removed.
+These estimates are sharp, except for the two cases: $(n,k,p)=(n,n-1,\frac{2n}{n-1})$ and $(n,k,p)=(n,n-2,2)$, which have log loss.
+Later, Hu \cite{hu} gave another proof of these estimates and removed the log loss for the case $(n,k,p)=(n,n-1,\frac{2n}{n-1})$, by applying the classical estimates of Fourier integral operators from the work of Greenleaf-Seeger \cite{gs1994}.
+However, how to remove the log loss in the remaining case $(n,k,p)=(n,n-2,2)$ is still an open problem.
+Therefore, this paper is devoted to the study of the sharp eigenfunction estimates in this case.
+It has long been believed that the log loss can be removed in general, while only one partial result is known.
+Recall that Chen-Sogge \cite{chensogge} proved that if $n=3$ and the submanifold is a geodesic, then the log loss can be removed.

-In this paper, we deal with the case of $(n,k,p)=(n,n-2,2)$, where $n\geq 3$ and the submanifold is totally geodesic.